Preparing for a Workers’ Compensation Hearing in New Jersey

 It’s important to have a clear understanding of what your injuries are, and what treatment the doctor has recommended.
 Be prepared to answer questions about your injuries and how they have affected you.
 It helps to be able to summarize your injuries and know the timeline of different treatment you received.

 Think about witnesses who can testify at a hearing about your injuries and how your life has been affected by them.
 This may include family members, friends or co-workers.
 Let your attorney know well in advance of your hearing date.

 An injury from a workplace accident can have a significant impact on you and your family.
 You may need surgery, hospitalization, medication, physical therapy and multiple follow-up visits.
 Your medical expenses can add up quickly but there is less money coming in while you are unable to return to work.

 Our attorneys are dedicated to helping injured workers get the workers’ compensation benefits they deserve.
 We know the tactics that insurance companies use to try to minimize claims, and we know how to help you fight back.
 Our lawyers build strong cases and present convincing arguments to judges at workers’ compensation hearings.

 If you were injured on the job, learn more about how we can help you with your claim.
 Contact us to schedule a free consultation with an experienced workers’ compensation attorney.
-Our offices are located in Shrewsbury and Freehold.
+Our offices are located in Shrewsbury, Freehold, and Newark.